Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Contains a collection of datasets for working with machine learning tasks.
 It will contain datasets for supervised machine learning Jiang (2020) and will include datasets for classification and regression.
 The aim of this package is to use data generated around health and other domains.

-lenght — by Jacob Bradley, a year ago
+lenght — by Jacob Bradley, 3 years ago

 Allow Misspellings of Length Function